rutomoda/convention-gear/KURD/README.md

 KURD is a small, practical card stand that can be printed on any standard 3D printer.
 The design uses a friction-fit assembly system, requiring no glue or additional hardware.

-Designed for DIN A6 (105 × 148 mm / 4.1 × 5.8 inches); Larger card sizes may also work depending on the design.
+Designed for DIN A6 (105 × 148 mm / 4.1 × 5.8 inches); Larger card sizes may also work mainly depending on the paper thickness (too thin material tends to just flop over).

 ## Files Included